gitjeff05/jupyterlab-minimalist-image/README.md

 ## Include Additional Packages

 Want to use ggplot or plotly?
-Simply modify the `requirements.txt` file and repeat the step in build.
+Simply modify the `requirements.txt` file and rebuild.

 ## Using SSL